 Event Name & Participants

 The name of the event is not what’s important here.
-The act of having the time blocked in both of your calendars so that you make a commitment to each other that this time each week is dedicated to your one-on-one meeting is what is most important.
+The act of having the time blocked in both of your calendars so that you make a commitment to each other that this time each week is dedicated to your 1:1 meeting is what is most important.

 Name the event something that is clear and concise.
-“1:1 - [your name] & [report’s name]:” is usually sufficient.
-This way, both participants can easily recognise the meeting when glancing at their calendar.
+“1:1 – [your name] & [report’s name]:” is usually sufficient.
+This way, both participants can easily recognize the meeting when glancing at their calendar.
 (Don’t forget to add your report’s email address to the calendar event so that they receive the invitation.)

 Date & Time